Best Night

 "Best Night" is a song recorded by Australian hip hop dance and pop group Justice Crew.
 "Best Night" was released digitally and physically in Australia on 30 November 2012, as the group's seventh overall single and the second single from their debut studio album Live by the Words (2014).
 It peaked at number seven on the ARIA Singles Chart and was certified two times platinum by the Australian Recording Industry Association, denoting sales of 140,000 copies.

-"Best Night" was nominated for ARIA Award for Song of the Year at the 2013 ARIA Music Awards.
+"Best Night" was nominated for Song of the Year at the 2013 ARIA Music Awards.
 The Marc Furmie directed music video was nominated for Best Video.

 Music video

 The music video for "Best Night" was directed by Marc Furmie and released on 4 December 2012.
 It shows the boys partying and riding in a limousine.
 The video was nominated for Best Video at the 2013 ARIA Music Awards.